andabaka/tree_canopy_height/README.md

 ## Overview

-This repository contains an R-based analysis of Zagreb's urban forests using high-resolution tree canopy data.
+This repository contains an R-based analysis of Zagreb's urban trees using high-resolution tree canopy data.
 The project analyzes the distribution of tree cover across Zagreb's administrative districts, calculates urban cooling potential, tree heights distributions, and presents the results in an interactive Leaflet map.